atomaszewicz/Simpsons/RStudio/Analysis.md

 Seeing at the earlier seasons have been out for ~20 years more than the earlier episodes, it is only natural that more people have seen them, explaining the downward-trend in number of ratings.
 However, I would suspect that at least part of this downward trend is caused by the show's [audience decreasing](https://en.wikipedia.org/wiki/The_Simpsons#Reception_and_achievements).

 Seven out of the ten most-reviewed episodes have ratings greater or equal to 9, with two of the exceptions being the series' first two episodes, and the third being the first "Treehouse of Horror" Halloween special.
 Further, all but four of the 15 episodes with a score of 9 and over received more than 2000 votes.
-These figures hint at a consensus among fans of the show on which are the best episodesT
+These figures hint at a consensus among fans on which are the best episodes.

 We can now look at how these voters rated the series' episodes.

 ## Scoring

 I've made you wait long enough so let's get straight into it.
 How has the IMDb score for episodes changed over the years?

 ![ep_rate_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/ep_rate_plot.png?raw=TRUE)